XuexiongLuoMQ/BraGCL-framework/README.md

 # BraGCL-framework
-An Interpretable Brain Graph Contrastive Learning Framework for Brain Disease Diagnosis
+The paper of WSDM 2024 Demo: An Interpretable Brain Graph Contrastive Learning Framework for Brain Disease Diagnosis